Blog

 Bone Marrow Suppression

 It is essential to keep up with regular blood tests, especially the complete blood count test (CBC).
-The CBC blood test is capable of detecting potential side effects of Lynparza, including leukopenia (low white blood cells level), thrombocytopenia (low platelet count), neutropenia (low white blood cells), and anemia (low red blood cells).
+The CBC blood test is capable of detecting potential side effects of Lynparza, including leukopenia (low white blood cell levels), thrombocytopenia (low platelet count), neutropenia (low neutrophils, a type of white blood cell), and anemia (low red blood cells).
+This blood work is typically required every month, or as often as your healthcare provider instructs, for the first year of therapy and periodically thereafter.

 Less severe side effects can include: